 Struggling under the weight of massive debt can be debilitating.
-When your bills are mounting, your phone rings with collection calls non-stop, when you’ve been sued for unpaid debt, when your wages are being garnished―it is time to explore how bankruptcy can help you get out of debt.
+When your bills are mounting, your phone rings with collection calls non-stop, when you’ve been sued for unpaid debt, when your wages are being garnished―it is time to explore how bankruptcy can help you get out of debt with bankruptcy basics.

 The Process of Filing